HomeArticlesHow ToWrite a robots.txt File

 3. For the matching group(s), it evaluates all Disallow and Allow directives against the URL path

-4. The longest matching directive wins, regardless of whether it is Allow or Disallow
+4. The longest matching directive wins, regardless of whether it's Allow or Disallow

-5. If no directive matches, the URL is allowed
+5. If nothing matches, the URL is allowed

 User-agent: Bingbot